mongodb/specifications/source/retryable-writes/tests/README.rst

     - ``times``: The number of times that the fail point remains on before it deactivates.

-    - ``errorOnFirstAttemptOnly``: Whether network errors should occur on only the first attempt of each write command.

   - ``operation``: Document describing the operation to be executed.
 The operation should be executed through a collection object derived from a